tscanlin/developers.optimizely.com/src/content/events/export/index.md

 Data Export allows developers to access all of their Optimizely event data.
 This data is computed daily and contain the last 24 hours of events for all A/B testing experiments in an account.
 The data will be written securely to an S3 bucket, which you can then programmatically access via Amazon’s APIs and a set of secure credentials provided by Optimizely.

-You can use Data Export to integrate Optimizely experiment data with your own data warehouse.
+You can use Data Export to access Optimizely experiment data with your own data warehouse.

 <div class="attention attention--warning push--bottom">If you have any questions, please contact [developers@optimizely.com](mailto:developers@optimizely.com) for help.</div>

 ## Availability

-Currently, this feature is available to Enterprise customers; please reach out to your CSM if you wish to utilize this feature.
+Currently, this feature is available to Enterprise customers; please reach out to your Customer Success Manager if you wish to utilize this feature.

 ## Technical Details